georgem135/sparky-work-buddy/README.md

 In modern workplaces, professionals spend a significant amount of time on repetitive tasks such as writing emails, planning schedules, and summarizing information.
 These activities reduce efficiency and limit focus on more important work.

-This project provides a practical AI-powered solution that helps users:
+**Sparky** provides a practical AI-powered solution that helps users:

 - ✅ Save time
 - ✅ Work more efficiently